-(Note: This story was originally published in October 2010.)
+Note: This story was originally published on October 28, 2010.

 Each year, pet stores sell thousands of puppies to Tennessee families who know little about the animals’ histories.